Blind SNR Estimation and Nonparametric Channel Denoising in Multi-Antenna mmWave Systems: Theory

 \subsection{Statistical Model for Complex-Valued Sparse Vectors}

 In order to derive and analyze the blind estimators proposed in \fref{sec:nonparametricestimators}, we need a suitable statistical model for the sparse signal $\bms$.
-In what follows, we consider Bernoulli complex Gaussian (BCG) random vectors \cite{vila11a,rangan11a}.
+The statistical model should (i) have as few parameters as possible while being able to model a large class of complex-valued sparse vectors typically arising in communication systems and (ii) facilitate a theoretical analysis.
+In what follows, we consider Bernoulli complex Gaussian (BCG) random vectors \cite{vila11a,rangan11a}, which allow control over the signal sparsity and the signal power.

 \begin{definition}[BCG Random Vector] Each entry in the sparse vector $\bms\in\complexset^D$ is nonzero with activity rate $p\in(0,1]$, and the nonzero entries are i.i.d.\ circularly-symmetric complex Gaussian with variance $\Eh$.
 The PDF of each entry $s_d$, $d=1,\ldots,D$, is therefore given by